sdruskat/wssspe6-1-resosuma/slides.md

 #### a.k.a.
 Future work (by the community!)

-- Find a usable visualization (web-based?)
+- Develop a usable visualization (web-based?)
 - Complete the model
 	- Iterative versions track state changes in the space
 - Build a classification scheme